 Do not use E-Services to notify the TE Office about short-term studies.
-Contact the TE Office before starting your studies by leaving a contact request or by calling our telephone service on 0295 025 500.
+Contact the TE Office before starting your studies by leaving a contact request or by calling our telephone service.

 If your studies last more than six months, you may want to learn more about the option of independent study.

 During short-term study you still have the obligation to seek for and accept full-time work, as well as to participate in services that promote employment.
 Studies are not an acceptable reason to refuse a job.
 Studying will not increase the payment rate of the unemployment benefit.